10,000 women join study to spot hidden arm swelling after breast cancer

 Summary

-This study follows 10,000 breast cancer patients to detect lymphedema—arm swelling—as early as possible.
-Researchers use arm measurements, symptom surveys, and quality-of-life questionnaires to spot changes during and after treatment.
+This study follows 10,000 breast cancer patients to detect lymphedema—arm swelling that can occur after treatment—as early as possible.
+Researchers use arm measurements and patient surveys to track changes in symptoms, function, and quality of life.
 The goal is to improve outcomes by catching lymphedema early and understanding how it affects daily life.

 Disclaimer